Kadena Air Base: Environmental concerns

 In June 2013, the government of Japan discovered 22 barrels buried on former base property that tests showed had previously contained dioxins and herbicides.
 Tests on the surrounding soils found dioxin levels at 8.4 times and groundwater at 280 times the legal limit.
 The land in question is a soccer field bordering the base's Bob Hope Primary School and Amelia Earhart Intermediate School.
 Angry parents accused base officials, under base commanders Brigadier General Matt H. Molloy and Brigadier General James B. Hecker, of failing to notify them of the toxins near the school and not investigating into the matter.
-The parents established a Facebook group on 10 January 2014 titled, "Bob Hope/AEIS – Protect Our Kids."
 After the issue was reported in the Japan Times and Stars and Stripes, USAF officials tested the soil and water at the schools and said that no excessive toxic substances were found.

 Soil on the base tested positive for very high levels of polychlorinated biphenylchemicals (PCBs), in the thousands of parts per million, much higher than most other contamination sites in the world, according to a report issued in 1987 after an investigation prompted by a small unrelated spill of transformer oil.